 This year's conference theme is Finding Normalcy.
 The theme acknowledges the extraordinary times the world has been living since the beginning of 2020 and all the challenges of the difficult circumstances we have experienced but also the things we have learned.
 Submissions might address topics such as: how to conduct ACI research during a pandemic; the role of animals as companions and emotional support during social isolation; caring for animals in animal facilities under restrictions; relocating and rehabilitating animals during a crisis, or developing more respectful and empathetic relations with animals for a healthier and more sustainable multispecies cohabitation.
 Submissions that relate to this year's conference theme are especially welcome, but high-quality submissions are also welcome.

-Submissions will be peer-reviewed and accepted submissions will be included in the ACI2021 Conference Proceedings, including accepted full and short papers, poster and demo extended abstracts, workshop extended abstracts and doctoral consortium submissions.
+Submissions will be peer-reviewed and accepted submissions will be included in the ACI2021 Conference Proceedings published in the ACM Digital Library, including accepted full and short papers, poster and demo extended abstracts, workshop extended abstracts, and doctoral consortium submissions.

 Doctoral consortium tracks (19 August 2021)